 Simulating air contamination is no simple process.
 Test pollutants need be administered in precise quantities, measured in microns or parts per billion (ppb), and only purpose-built equipment provides the right volume exchange and airflow rate for valid, repeatable results.
 NTS has the equipment necessary to perform air contaminants testing, including a large capacity chamber able to handle full size telecommunications racks.

 NTS provides air contaminant testing to help you evaluate the resistance of your materials and systems to all the environmental conditions, including air contaminants, and enable you to make the right choice of materials.
 We have the equipment and experience to simulate virtually any environment, and our engineering personnel will recommend ways to overcome potential problems stemming from exposure to airborne contaminants.
-In addition, NTS is a Nationally Recognized Testing Lab (NRTL).
+NTS works closely with Nationally Recognized Testing Labs (NRTL) partners.
 Leading telecom manufacturers will only accept results from a NRTL for their systems.